ThalesBarretto/libmpu6050/man/libmpu6050.md

 Upon *SUCCESS(0)* new data is available

-Upon *FAILURE(1)* there was a bus error, you should abort and check.
+Upon *FAILURE(1)* wrong argument values or bus error, you should abort.

 `int` *mpu_ctl_calibrate*`(struct mpu_dev *`*dev*`)`